 2. Tick Collars

 Tick collars can provide protection for up to 3 months but in tick paralysis areas, daily searching of the entire body is still recommended.
-Tick collars like Scalibor are safe to use in puppies as young as 8 weeks but don’t forget to remove the collar before washing or swimming.
+Tick collars like Seresto are safe to use in puppies from seven weeks of age but don't forget to remove the collar before washing or swimming.

 3. Oral /Chewable

 Oral chews are easy to administer offer up to 4 months paralysis tick prevention.
-Oral chews like Bravecto can also protect against flea infestations
+Chews like Bravecto Chewables can also protect against flea infestations

 4. Spot-on Products